-The System is noncontributory except for employees who joined the New York State and Local Employees' Retirement System after July 27, 1976, who contribute 3% of their salary for the first 10 years of membership, and employees who joined on or after January 1, 2010 (ERS).
+The System is contributory, employees contribute 3% of their salary for the first 10 years of membership, and employees who joined on or after January 1, 2010 contribute throughout employment.
 Under the authority of the RSSL, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions based on salaries paid during the System's fiscal year ending March 31.
 The System offers a range of programs and benefits that vary based on the date of membership, years of credited service and final average salary, vesting of retirement benefits, disability benefits, and optional methods of benefit payments.
-Contributions for the current year and 2 preceding years were equal to 100% of the contributions required, and were as follows (dollars in thousands):
+Contributions for the current year and two preceding years were equal to 100% of the contributions required, and were as follows (dollars in thousands):

-(b) Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions the Authority at May 31, 2017 and 2016 was measured as of March 31, 2017 and 2016, respectively, and the total pension liability used to calculate the net pension liability was determined by actuarial valuations as of April 1, 2016 and April 1, 2015, respectively.
+(b) Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At May 31, 2019 and 2018, the Authority reported a liability of \$11.7 million and \$5.7 million for its proportionate share of the System's net pension liability, respectively.
+The net pension liability reported by the Authority at May 31, 2019 and 2018 was measured as of March 31, 2019 and 2018, respectively, and the total pension liability used to calculate the net pension liability was determined by actuarial valuations as of April 1, 2018 and April 1, 2017, respectively.
 The Authority's proportion of the System's net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.